Rhinoclavis vertagus: Description

-R. vertagus has a cone shaped shell most commonly bearing white, grey and brown colors.The length of the shell varies between 40 mm and 80 mm.
+R. vertagus has a cone-shaped shell most commonly bearing white, grey, and brown colors.The length of the shell varies between 40 mm and 80 mm.

+Members of the order Neotaenioglossa are mostly gonochoric and broadcast spawners.

+Embryos develop into planktonic trocophore larvae and later into juvenile veligers before becoming fully grown adults.

+They are collected mainly for their shells, though occasionally eaten.

 Distribution

 This species occurs in Australia, Philippines, and in the Indo-west Pacific from east Africa to Vanuatu as a whole.